 Every sales team loves prospects who are chomping at the bit to purchase their product or service.
-And every marketing teams wants to be able to confidently deliver leads that easily turn into closed deals.
-Generating highly-qualified leads makes everyone’s job easier.
+And every marketing team wants to be able to confidently deliver leads that easily turn into closed deals.
+Generating highly qualified leads makes everyone’s job easier.

 But how do you qualify leads from your marketing efforts?

 In order to quantify your marketing efforts and prove ROI, you need to be able to generate marketing-qualified leads (MQLs).
 MQLs are more likely to become customers based on their demographic information and their engagement with your marketing efforts.
 How do you know when a prospect has become an MQL?
 Lead scoring.

 First, what is lead scoring?